 Is it Karma?

 Our innate nature is like an iceberg below the water line, massive and unseen.
 As it bobs and tilts one direction, we react by ‘over-doing’ or ‘under-doing’ in the opposite direction to counterbalance.
 Deeper down our primal nature may itself be counterbalancing still deeper currents.
 Who knows?
 It’s a little murky down there.

 This whole balancing process may represent a kernel of truth in the myth of Karma — not a cause and effect chain of Karmic past and future, but of ‘karmic’ layers of cause and effect… moment to moment.
-This is where balance lives, without memory, past or future.
-Only now!
+Another kernel of truth here is that this myth may be a consequence of people noticing the effects of genetics over time.
+Karma was a story that explained things at the time.

 Thinking beats the drum

-However, I say desire is not the real problem, by itself.
-Viewed more closely, desire seems to be an amalgamation of thinking and innate emotion — ‘gut’ need and fear.
-Absent thought, only our innate emotion would move us just as it does for all other animals.
+However, I say desire is not the real problem by itself.
+Viewed more closely, desire seems to be an amalgamation of thinking and innate emotion, i.e., ‘gut’ need and fear.
+Absent thought, only our innate emotion, the need and fear, would move us just as it does for all other animals.
 Need, and its source spring fear, is the driving force behind all action.
 Without this, we’re dead — literally.
-It is desire, the thinking veneer of need, which we could and should have misgivings about.
-Thinking beats the drum of emotion, easily making neurotic mountains out of healthy molehills of need and fear.
+It is desire, the cognitive veneer of need, about which we could and should have misgivings.
+Thinking beats the drum of emotion, easily making neurotic mountains out of the healthy molehills of need and fear.

 Civilization’s price tag